input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

    address has a particular token.

 To this end, we will need a data type, `PostBoxValidatorDatum`, which will
-    include either the hash of arbitrary data or the data directly, and some extra auxillary information about the data.
+    include either the hash of arbitrary data or the data to be transferred from a sidechain, and some extra auxillary information about the data.
 Moreover, we will also need a token `PostBoxToken` which will attest to the
     validity of the data `PostBoxValidatorDatum` which was sent from sidechain to mainchain.